shyamupa/wikidump_preprocessing/README.md

 	${PYTHONBIN} -m dp.extract_link_from_pages --dump ${OUTDIR}/${lang}wiki_with_links/ --out ${OUTDIR}/link_in_pages; \
 	fi
 ````
-Change the argument of make all to:
+Change the argument of make all(second to last line) to:
 ````
 all:	dumps softlinks text links id2title redirects langlinks countsmap probmap
 ````